aa755/coqqueryhttpserver/README.md

 2) java -jar CoqServerQuery.jar configFile

 Coming Soon : desctiption of the ConfigFile syntax.
-For now, reading the main function of CoqServerQuery.java might be a way to reverse engineer the format of the configFile
+For now, reading the main function of /src/coqserverquery/CoqServerQuery.java might be a way to reverse engineer the format of the configFile